liuxiao-guan/IET_AGC/README.md

  We evaluate our method on CIFAR-10, CIFAR-100, AFHQ-DOG for unconditional generation, and LAION-10k for text-conditioned generation.

  ### CIFAR-10 and CIFAR-100
- You can download from [here](https://www.cs.toronto.edu/~kriz/cifar.html),choose the python version.
+ You can download from [here](https://www.cs.toronto.edu/~kriz/cifar.html), and choose the python version.

  ### AFHQ-DOG
  You can download from [here](https://github.com/clovaai/stargan-v2).
 You can only choose the Dog subset.

 ### LAION-10k
-Download the LAION-10k split [here](https://drive.google.com/drive/folders/1TT1x1yT2B-mZNXuQPg7gqAhxN_fWCD__?usp=sharing) from [somepago](https://github.com/somepago/DCR)
+Download the LAION-10k split [here](https://drive.google.com/drive/folders/1TT1x1yT2B-mZNXuQPg7gqAhxN_fWCD__?usp=sharing) from [somepago](https://github.com/somepago/DCR).

 ## 4. Training and evaluate
-Note: Before you run, you must change the paths which include the path of log, generate,dataset and so on.
+Note: Before you run, you must change the paths which include the path of log, generate, datasets and so on.

 #### Default Training